willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 ...
 ```

-For the first activity with the component we will use a new Johnny Five class called `LED`.
+For the first activity with the component, we will use a new Johnny Five class called `LED`.
 To use this class we need to pass the value of the pin that the `LED` is connected to the Arduino.

 ```javascript
 ...